stephba/IR-meets-LLM/README.md

 - Open Generative Model
 - Closed Generative Model

-and analyze its advantages and disadvantages, whereas we provide the most important passage from the context (Passage Ranking) to the extractive and the open generative model through a Bi-Encoder.
+and analyze its advantages and disadvantages, whereas we provide the most important passage from the context (Passage Ranking through Bi-Encoder) to the extractive and the open generative model.

 ## Research Question
 How do Extractive Models, Open Generative Models, and Closed Generative Models compare in terms of providing accurate answers based on given data?